JMFritz/ca-lab-assignment/docs/lab/test-lambda-function.md

 1. Under the list of S3 buckets, click the **s3bucket-97171** bucket.

-Confirm the `sample.txt` file has been successfully uploaded to the S3 bucket.
+Confirm the `Object-{random}` file has been successfully uploaded to the S3 bucket.

 ## Summary

 In this lab step, you stepped through the `PutObjectFunction` source code to review the AWS SDK call used to upload the sample text file to the S3 bucket.
-You configured a test event to serve as the function invocation trigger and successfully uploaded the `sample.txt` file to the lab's S3 bucket.
+You configured a test event to serve as the function invocation trigger and successfully uploaded the `Object-{random}` file to the lab's S3 bucket.

-## Validation Checks
+## Checks

 **Lambda Function Stored Object in S3 Bucket**
 Check if the AWS Lambda function has successfully stored the text file into the S3 Bucket

+> **Note**: The source code for this check is located in the `CheckBucket.js` file.